 The story was compelling and deceptively deep.
 Set on the distant planet Rubicon 3 after a great calamity known as the Fires of Ibis, the player assumes the identity of a fallen mercenary and is thrust into the middle of a conflict for control of the strange and valuable resource known as Coral.
 We never actually see any characters as all dialog is conveyed through comms and audio messages, but the voice acting and character development is superb.
 With three possible endings the last of which is only accessible after completing the first two, the game has plenty of replayability.

 While your free time may be increasingly precious, I think you’ll find Armored Core VI: Fires of Rubicon a worthy pursuit.
-These giant robots are going to blow themselves up, you know.
+These giant robots aren't going to blow themselves up, you know.

 Get in on: